person smoking a cigarette for nicotine addiction

 Allowing Staff to Drink While on Duty

-While not allowing staff to drink on duty isn't a hard law in all states, it is certainly recommended.
-Drinking on duty is outlawed or discouraged because everything we previously talked about requires a level of judgment and common sense which can be impaired by consuming alcohol.
+While not allowing staff to drink on duty isn't a hard law in all states, it is recommended.
+Drinking on duty is outlawed or discouraged because everything we previously talked about requires judgment and common sense, which can be impaired by consuming alcohol.
 If state law doesn't exist, you should include very specific guidelines about drinking on duty in your house policies.

 Allowing Underage Patrons in Your Establishment